GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 # Configuring an XServer for the Nextflow Console

 Pipeline developers will probably want to use the Nextflow Console at some point.
-The Nextflow Console’s REPL (read-eval-print loop) environment allows developers to quickly test parts of scripts or Nextflow code segments interactively.
+The Nextflow Console’s REPL (read-eval-print loop) environment allows developers to test parts of scripts or Nextflow code segments interactively.

 The Nextflow Console is launched from the Linux command line.
 However, the Groovy-based interface requires an X-Windows environment to run.
 You can set up X-Windows with WSL using the procedure below.
 A good article on this same topic is provided [here](https://medium.com/javarevisited/using-wsl-2-with-x-server-linux-on-windows-a372263533c3).